6 Types of Nonprofit Web Design and When to Use Them

 Consider choosing this layout for your nonprofit web design if:

-If you need a web design that is quick and easy to set up but don’t want the drawbacks that come with a static web design, liquid layouts might be the best option for your nonprofit.
+If you need a quick and implementable web design but don’t want the drawbacks of a static design, liquid layouts might be the best option for your nonprofit.

 4. Adaptive website layout

-The size adjustments an adaptive website makes tend to be more accurate than liquid layouts are capable of.
-Additionally, adaptive layouts adapt the actual content on the page to the user’s screen so they have a better user experience viewing and navigating the site.
+Adaptive websites tend to make more accurate size adjustments than liquid layouts.
+Additionally, adaptive layouts change the actual content on the page to the user’s screen so they have a better user experience viewing and navigating the site.
 With a smarter, more flexible layout like this one, you can build a better website that won’t entail any frustrating issues like stretched-out images and stacked or overlapping text.

 An adaptive website layout might be right for your nonprofit if:

-- You want a website that is easy to set up and prioritizes user experience.
+• You want a website that prioritizes user experience.

-- You want to preserve your website’s design integrity across all devices.
+• You want to preserve your website’s design integrity across all device types.

-While its adaptive features might not always work perfectly for browser sizes that fall between your site’s parameters, this layout can help make your website more user-friendly using less time and resources than other, more complex web designs.
+While its adaptive features might not always work perfectly for atypical browser sizes, this layout can make your website more user-friendly while using less time and resources than other, more complex web designs.

 5. Responsive design layout

-Responsive design layouts adjust their layouts and the way that information is displayed based on the user’s browser size.
+Responsive design layouts adjust their layouts and how information is displayed based on the user’s browser size.
 What makes these layouts unique, however, is that they are built with a mobile-first approach.

-With 68.1% of all website visits coming from mobile devices, the importance of providing a positive user experience on these devices cannot be overstated.
-A responsive design layout prioritizes making this experience a positive one by building out the mobile version of the website first.
-Then, the desktop size is developed based on the mobile version.
+With 64.35% of all website visits coming from mobile devices, the importance of providing a positive user experience on these devices cannot be overstated.
+A responsive design layout prioritizes these users’ preferences by building out the mobile version of the website first.

-This layout adjusts the on-page elements to each browser size so users never miss the important information you include on your website.
-For example, it will wrap text and scale images accordingly so mobile users can view the same elements that appear for desktop users.
+This layout adjusts on-page elements to each browser size so users never miss important information on your website.
+For example, it wraps text and scales images accordingly so mobile users can view the same elements that appear for desktop users.
 These layouts also prioritize showing the most important elements of the page, like the headline of a blog post, at the top rather than decorative elements.

 Your nonprofit might benefit from this layout if:

-This layout is one of the best ways to ensure users have a positive, seamless experience on your website no matter what browser they are visiting on.
-Be sure to account for the longer lead time on website development as this web design is often more complex to set up.
+This layout is one of the best ways to ensure users have a positive, seamless experience on your website, no matter what browser they are using.
+Be sure to account for the longer lead time on website development, as this type of design is often more complex to set up.

 6. Dynamic website layout

-Dynamic web designs are personalized to each user that visits them.
-The appearance of on-page elements like text and images will change from person to person.
+Dynamic web designs are personalized to each user who visits them.
+The appearance of on-page elements like text and images will change from visitor to visitor.
 These layouts also incorporate more interactive elements.

 Often, dynamic web designs are used for sites where users log in to a unique profile, including e-commerce and social media websites.
 Think back to the last time you logged into your Amazon account, for example.
-Chances are, the website adapted its layout to include personalized features like filling in your name at the top of the page and alerting you about new deals on products similar to your previous purchases.
+Chances are, the website adapted its layout to include personalized features like your name at the top of the page and alerts about new deals on products similar to your previous purchases.

 Dynamic layouts are a great option if:

 If your team is exploring using a dynamic web design, keep in mind that page load speeds can be slower because the page has to fill in the users’ data when they request the page.
-Motivate users to stay on the page despite the wait with highly engaging interactive elements, and take additional measures to reduce page load speeds like compressing all your image files.
+Take measures to reduce page load speeds, like compressing all your image files and minimizing CSS and JavaScript.

 What are some tips for improved nonprofit web design?

-In addition to the more technical parts of web design like layouts, there are other more creative aspects to consider as well.
+In addition to the more technical aspects of web design, there are creative aspects to consider as well.
 Many of these elements use graphic design strategies to stand out by conveying information in a compelling, readable way.
-Here are a few your organization can use to make your web design stronger.
+Here are a few that your organization can use to strengthen your web design.

 Get creative with media.